Extending the Law of Intersegmental Coordination: Implications for Powered Prosthetic Controls

-The elevation space moments in \cref{fig:6_elevation_moments}, showed a lack of coordination which differed greatly from that of AB subjects and differed from TFA elevation angles which were altered, yet remained coordinated.
-These results highlight the reduced ESM coordination of both the passive and powered legs as compared to AB subjects.
+Unlike the TFA elevation angles, which were altered yet remained coordinated, the TFA ESMs in \cref{fig:6_elevation_moments} for both passive and powered legs showed a lack of coordination which differed greatly from that of AB subjects.
 This was further highlighted in the results of the ESM Planarity Index (see \cref{fig:PIs_angles_moments}b).
 Particularly of note is that while the contralateral leg achieved fairly similar PI values as compared with AB subjects, the amputated leg had substantially decreased planarity, and higher standard deviations versus AB and contralateral legs (3.4x and 6.8x as high for the passive and powered legs, respectively).

+We evaluated our transformation ($J$) and the reduced variables for the thigh, shank and foot in the sagittal plane by comparing the reconstructed powers in \cref{sec:powerEvaluation}.
+The powers for AB subjects were reconstructed by the 3-DOF ESM with a relative RMSE of $6.5\% \pm 2.2\%$.
+This difference arises from neglecting frontal and transverse plane power terms, which may in part also explain the lower PI in the amputated legs of TFA subjects compared to AB subjects in ESM (see \Cref{fig:PIs_angles_moments}).
+This provides motivation to expand our analysis of ISC to 3D (such as including the frontal plane), both in elevation angles and in elevation space moments.

-The results of this work are promising; however, there are several limitations we aim to address in future work.
-The size of the dataset analyzed was fairly small, particularly for TFA subjects with only three individuals walking on their prescribed passive and on a powered leg.
+In future work we aim to address several limitations of this current work.
+The size of the dataset analyzed was fairly small, particularly for TFA subjects with only three individuals walking on their prescribed passive leg and on a powered leg.
 Moreover, we only considered walking conditions on a treadmill with no incline and a small range of speeds.
 In the future, we aim to expand our analysis to include a larger number of subjects and conditions.
 Additionally, we plan to test the effect of perturbing ISC and we will also include assessments of metabolic cost of transport to further validate the relationship between ISC and energetics.

-The clear alteration in coordination for amputee gait may stem from the lack of a means for assessing and controlling coordination in an explicit manner in current prosthetic systems.
-While the parameterization of gait phase variables implicitly imposes some coupling between degrees of freedom, an \textit{explicit} heuristic to coordinate biomimetically has yet to be implemented to our knowledge.
-While this was yet to be demonstrated in a real-time approach, we suggest that such a heuristic could inform a new paradigm for prosthetic controls whereby coordination is imposed as a constraint to reduce the dimensionality of the control problem.